 TRUSTED BY COMPANIES WORLDWIDE

 Enjoying This Article?

 Receive great content weekly with the Xplenty Newsletter!

 User Interface (UI)

-Stitch’s visual point-and-click interface was intended to make the platform easy for beginners to use; however, many say that Stitch was also built with developers in mind.
-In balancing the needs of ETL beginners with those of developers, some ease of use has been sacrificed, and beginners could find themselves getting stuck while using this powerful ETL solution.
+Stitch’s visual point-and-click interface should make the platform easy for beginners to use.
+However, many say that Stitch was also built with developers in mind.
+In balancing the needs of ETL beginners with those of developers, some ease of use has been sacrificed, and beginners could find themselves stuck.

 (Image Source: Stitch Data)